M4700F/iutCTF2024/Interlaced.md

 ![](Images/Pasted%20image%2020240430232057.png)

-There are two algorithms we can see, one is `standard`, another one is `motion-compensated`
+There are two algorithms we can see here, one is `standard`, another one is `motion-compensated`

 ![](Images/Pasted%20image%2020240430232902.png)